-A great way for expats to experience personal growth, maintain mental acuity and meet others is to take up something new.
+A great way for expats in Russia to experience personal growth, maintain mental acuity and meet others is to take up something new.
 Learn a new language.
 Take an art class, or a course in writing, quilting or crafting.
 Start or continue your university education through individual courses or a specific program of study.
 Take up a musical instrument.
 Learn to cook Russian delicacies or your favourite foreign cuisine.
 You could do any of these activities elsewhere, but what makes the experience unique is doing them here.

 Explore as a local, not a tourist

-Expats will certainly want to visit many of the popular places Moscow is known for.
+Expats certainly want to visit many of the popular places Russia is known for.
 But also try getting to know Moscow better by exploring different parts in day trips and short excursions.
 Don’t just visit those attractions that typically draw the tourist crowds.
 Deliberately seek out lesser known places and regions which provide more genuine perspectives of Russian life.

 Expand your cultural horizons

 Attending a cultural event works wonders for broadening one’s view of society and the world.
 Visit an art gallery, museum, cultural exhibit or the theater.
 Attend a book reading or a band, orchestra or choral concert.
 Fresh eyes and fresh experiences also bring fresh perspectives.

 Celebrate holidays Moscow style

 Regardless of how long you’ve been here, you probably have a general sense of the various holidays the Russians celebrate.
 Rather than passively observing these holidays, consider participating more actively.
 Do as the Russians do.